-May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND® activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy Board appointee to an Academy committee, etc.).
-Board members of the Commission on Dietetic Registration (CDR) are not permitted to serve on the ACEND® board by CDR policies.
+- May not serve simultaneously on other groups within the Academy that may represent a conflict of interest with ACEND® activities or violate U.S Department of Education regulations (i.e., elected member of the Academy Board of Directors, an Academy Board appointee to an Academy committee, etc.).
+Board members of the Commission on Dietetic Registration are not permitted to serve on the ACEND® board by CDR policies

 Part II: Requirements

-The ACEND® Practitioner and/or Employer Representative positions require a time commitment of approximately sixteen (16) days each year for meetings and travel.
+- The ACEND® Practitioner and/or Employer Representative positions require a time commitment of approximately twelve (12) days each year for in-person meetings and travel.
 Additional time is required for conference calls, correspondence, planning, writing reports, etc. Depending on committee appointments and ACEND®'s program of work, this time commitment may be greater.
 Employer support in advance is encouraged.

-The position requires the completion of Program Reviewer Training and attendance of one (1) Program Accreditation Site Visit during initial year in term.
+- The position requires the completion of ACEND® Board Member Orientation prior to beginning term and Program Reviewer Training and attendance of one (1) Program Accreditation Site Visit during initial year in term.

 Part IV: Functions